 App developers may have very specific requirements about which metrics to track for increasing retention rate, optimizing user experience, or improving monetization.

 Analytics services may not be able to offer ready-to-use metrics in their dashboard, but there is always an option to set up custom variables for creating custom reports.
-Using those custom reports (for example, Google Mobile App Analytics) enables app developers to tag the paying user in an app, segment the paying users, and then analyze them separately.
+Using those custom reports (for example, Google Analytics for Mobile Apps) enables app developers to tag the paying user in an app, segment the paying users, and then analyze them separately.

 The challenge of collecting and analyzing the app metrics is the technical implementation that requires a developer to work alongside the marketer.
 One solution is to implement the SDK of an existing analytics company that has an extensive list of predefined metrics.
 A detailed analysis of various analytics services will be the topic of a future article.

-For businesses where both mobile and web presence are equally important (for example, ecommerce), division between mobile and web may not be as strong as in, say, mobile-first businesses that track a completely different set of metrics.
-Google’s introduction of Universal Analytics aims to help such businesses analyze their users, regardless of whether they interact with the company’s brand online or on a mobile device.
+For businesses where both mobile and web presence are equally important (for example, e-commerce), the division between mobile and web may not be as strong as in, say, mobile-first businesses that track a completely different set of metrics.
+Google’s introduction of Universal Analytics aims to help such businesses analyze their users regardless of whether they interact with the company’s brand online or on a mobile device.

 There is a trend to move from a fragmented analytics service landscape to a single source of app data.
 The industry is likely to adopt a platform model, where a single source for data will be used by various specialized providers, but that single platform will provide a bigger picture to app developers about what is happening with the app and in the app.